bmedicke/REED/readme.md

 Most modern CPUs use the same memory for data and instructions, like in the Von Neumann architecture.

-To avoid the von Neumann bottleneck multiple levels of caches are added between CPU and memory.
-(L1-Ln cache)
+To avoid the Von Neumann bottleneck multiple levels of caches are added between CPU and memory (L1-Ln cache) and a seperate cache for instructions and data ist used in the lowest level (similar to the Harvard architecture).
+The resulting architecture is called **Modified Harvard** or to be more specific split-cache/almost Von Neumann architecture.

+*As such modern CPUs are situated somewhere between a pure Von Neumann and a pure Harvard architecture.*

 # memory